Frequently asked questions about traveling to Tibet, organizing tours and everything you want to know to prepare for the trip.

 Can I withdraw cash from the ATM?

 Yes.
 You can withdraw money from the ATM of the ICBC bank in Lhasa.
-The is a 24 hour access to the ATM machines and there is a menu in English.
+There is a 24-hour access to the ATM machines and there is a menu in English.
 However, sometimes ATM machines don’t work properly or don’t have enough cash.
-To avoid any issues, we advise having some cash with you as an alternative and a back up.
+To avoid any issues, we advise having some cash with you as an alternative and a backup.
 When you travel outside of Lhasa, it might be difficult to find an ATM machine.
 We suggest taking enough money for your trip outside of Lhasa.

 Can I exchange money in banks in Tibet?